josephsmithberger/XogotDocs/Documentation.docc/Testflight.md

 # Xogot: Godot on iPad

-Thank you for your interest in testing Godot for iPad, this small guide will explain how to get the most of out this TestFlight release.
+Thank you for your interest in testing Godot for iPad.
+This small guide will explain how to get the most of out this TestFlight release.

 Xogot layers an iOS-native user experience on top of the existing Godot Editor engine, so your projects should be fully compatible with the desktop edition of